QBZ-95: QBZ-95

-QBZ-95B (carbine)
+QBZ-95B

-This is a shorter and lighter version of the standard rifle.
-From pictures seen, the QBZ-95B is seen issued only to naval officers, most likely due to the limited room in naval vessels that would preclude the full length rifle being used in close quarters.
+The QBZ-95B is a shorter and lighter carbine version of the standard rifle.
+The QBZ-95B is seen issued to members of the Chinese navy, as its compact size is better suited for the confined spaces aboard ships.
 Its shorter barrel prevents a grenade launcher or bayonet from being attached, and it has an AKS-74U style muzzle booster.

 The carbine may also be in use with special forces.
 It lacks a forend and instead has a foregrip, with the front iron sight built into the carrying handle.

-QJB-95 light support weapon (LSW)
+QJB-95 LSW

 The QJB-95 is the squad automatic weapon variant of the QBZ-95.
 The designation "QJB" stands for "Qingwuqi, Jiqiang, Banyong", which means 'light weapon/small arm, machine gun, squad-use'.
-It has an added bipod, a longer, heavier barrel and a 75 or 100-round drum magazine to allow sustained fire, however, the standard 30-round box magazine is also compatible.
+It was previously designated as the QBB-95.
+It has an added bipod, a longer, heavier barrel and a 75 or 80-round drum magazine to allow sustained fire, however, the standard 30-round box magazine is also compatible.

 Although the QJB-95 and QBZ-95 both take the standard 5.8×42mm DBP87 round, the QJB-95 typically uses the 5.8x42mm DBP88 "heavy round" squad automatic weapon and designated marksman rifle cartridges, which have longer, deeper armor penetration and greater ballistics' capabilities at long range.
 As using the heavy rounds in a QBZ-95 would greatly wear the barrel in action, normal cartridges are used in QBZ-95 rifles.

 However, with the fielding of the QBZ-95-1 variant, newer and heavier DBP10 cartridges are planned to become the standard ammunition for both weapons.

-QBZ-97 (5.56 mm)
+QBZ-97

-The QBZ-97 is an export version similar to the QBZ-95 in all respects except that it is chambered for 5.56×45mm NATO ammunition instead of the original Chinese 5.8 mm cartridge and has a deep magazine well designed to accept STANAG magazines.
-This rifle is currently used by Ginghis Security Academy, a Chinese private security group, supplementing their QBZ-95s.
+The QBZ-97 is an export variant similar to the QBZ-95 in all respects, except that it is chambered for 5.56×45mm NATO ammunition and has a deep magazine well designed to accept a proprietary magazine.

+AR-15 pattern magazines can technically be loaded, but, depending on the model, this can cause FTF malfunctions and can get stuck.

+The QBZ-97 is used by various countries in Southeast Asia, South Asia and East Africa.
+It is also currently used by Ginghis Security Academy, a Chinese private security group, supplementing their QBZ-95s.

+There have been hints of the QBZ-97 variants being involved in some foreign conflicts.
+Little has been reported about its overall combat effectiveness.
+It has been shown in televised tests that the weapon can continue to function after being immersed in water, as well as other harsh environmental conditions.

-QBZ-97A (5.56 mm assault rifle)
+QBZ-97A

 This variant is a QBZ-97 with the addition of a three-round burst mode and a bolt hold-open device; it also differs from the QBZ-95 and the QBZ-97 by the shape of its grip, now missing the "front grip" part in front of the trigger guard.